dodona-edu/judge-sql/README.md

 ### Generate updated database based with changes from previous exercises

 Place the `previous_solution.sql` in the `evaluation` folder.
-Use this script if you want to update an existing database.
+Use this script if you want to update an existing database (only applicable for write queries).

 <details>
   <summary>Click <b>here</b> to show to code.</summary>